britram/rainsd/README.md

 ## rainspub design

-A RAINS server cannot be tested unless fed with validly signed
+A RAINS server cannot be tested unless fed with validly signed assertions. rainspub takes input in the form of RAINS zonefiles (see [the zonefile definition](#zonefiles))

-### rains zonefiles
+### zonefile Format {#zonefile}

-todo: describe the rains zonefile format here
+todo: describe the rains zonefile format here. inspired by BIND zonefiles, close to the wire format, and designed to be easily RDP-parseable.